 Valproate sodium (Intravenous route)

-Hepatic failure resulting in fatalities has occurred in patients receiving valproic acid and its derivatives.
-Children younger than 2 years are at a considerably increased risk of developing fatal hepatotoxicity.
-Patients should be monitored closely and liver function tests should be performed prior to therapy and at frequent intervals thereafter, especially during the first 6 months.
-Valproate can cause major congenital malformations, particularly neural tube defects (eg, spina bifida).
+Hepatotoxicity (some cases fatal), usually occurring during the first 6 months of treatment, has been reported in patients receiving valproate and its derivatives.
+Children younger than 2 years, especially receiving multiple anticonvulsants, those with congenital metabolic disorders, severe seizure disorders with mental retardation, with organic brain disease, and patients with hereditary mitochondrial disease are at a considerably increased risk of developing fatal hepatotoxicity.
+Use is contraindicated in patients with known mitochondrial disorders caused by mitochondrial DNA polymerase gamma (POLG) mutations and in children younger than 2 years in which mitochondrial disorder is clinically suspected.
+Failure of other anticonvulsants is the only indication for valproate sodium in patients older than 2 years with hereditary mitochondrial disease.
+Perform POLG mutation screening as clinically indicated.
+Monitor patients closely and perform liver function tests prior to therapy and at frequent intervals thereafter, especially during the first 6 months.
+Valproate can impair cognitive development with prenatal exposure and produce major congenital malformations, particularly neural tube defects (eg, spina bifida).
 Valproate should not be administered to a woman of childbearing potential unless the drug is essential to the management of her medical condition.
-Pancreatitis, including fatal hemorrhagic cases, has been reported in both children and adults receiving valproate.
+Life-threatening pancreatitis has been reported in both children and adults receiving valproate.
 If pancreatitis is diagnosed, valproate should ordinarily be discontinued .

 Uses of This Medicine:

-Valproate sodium injection is used alone or together with other medicines to control certain types of seizures (convulsions) in the treatment of epilepsy.
+Valproate sodium injection is used to treat certain types of seizures (epilepsy).
 This medicine is an anticonvulsant that works in the brain tissue to stop seizures.

 Before Using This Medicine: